Research Activity of Davide Barbarossa

 In particular, I do research at the intersection between programming language theory and mathematical logic.

-More specifically, I am usually working within the following Curry-Howard-Lambek'ish topics:
+More specifically, I am usually thinking about the following topics:

 I am also interested in the philosophy of mathematics, for which I would like to reconsider a transcendental approach (in a renewed sense of Kant's).